LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

-Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users’ identities
+Application functions related to authentication and session management implemented incorrectly, allowing attackers to:
+* compromise passwords
+* keys
+* session tokens
+* exploit other implementation flaws to assume other users’ identities

 +++

 ### Example:

-Credential stuffing, is a common attack.
+Credential stuffing is a common attack.
 If an application does not rate limit authentication attempts, the application can be used as a password oracle to determine if the credentials are valid

 Note: